Philippa Roet: Children

 Thomas, the eldest son and most well known, might have been born around 1367 judging from the dates he entered the military; it has been suggested, primarily by Russell Kraus, that he was the son of John of Gaunt, whom he served under and received favours from; however, as stated previously, this parentage is unlikely.
 A strong relationship with Philippa has been suggested due to an assumption that Thomas chose to bear her coat of arms over Chaucer's.
 However, in the Special Collections of the Harvard Library is a deed with the name and seal of Thomas Chaucer using the arms of his father Geoffrey and there is no known example of Thomas Chaucer ever using a seal with the arms of his mother.
 Confusion over this has likely come about because the tomb of him and his wife, constructed by their daughter, Alice Chaucer, Duchess of Suffolk, uses Roet rather than Chaucer arms.

 Very little is known of Lewis and Agnes, the second son and younger daughter.
 However, it is recorded that Lewis was born in 1381 and sent to the school at Oxford at age 10; it is also known that Chaucer's Treatise on the Astrolabe was written for Lewis.
 Agnes, who is believed to be his second daughter, was a lady-in-waiting at Henry IV's coronation in 1399.

 Death

 Although there is no precise evidence, Philippa is thought to have died in 1387, due to her last recorded pension being on 18 June 1387.
 This is evidenced by Chaucer's last recorded overseas journey, which was in the same year.
-It is also suggested that he may have fallen out of favour with the court following her presumed death.
+It is also suggested that he may have fallen out of favor with the court following her presumed death.

 There is a tomb in the church of St Mary, East Worldham in Hampshire, that is thought to be Philippa's.